 There’s a science to back up the orthopedic benefits of this dog mattress.
 After using this bed for just under a month, dogs had less joint pain and stiffness, increased mobility, and seemed to sleep better, according to a study from the University of Pennsylvania.

 It’s available in several sizes, right on up to giant.
-And it can stand up to a lot of weight: It’s made from high-quality foam with won’t flatten or pancake, per the manufacturer.
+It can stand up to a lot of weight: It’s made from high-quality foam with won’t flatten or pancake, per the manufacturer.
 The Big Barker dog bed is incredibly sturdy and well made, so it can readily accommodate bigger dogs and ones that love to dig.

 Best for Large Dogs: Furhaven Pet Dog Bed